intelsdi-x/snap-plugin-collector-pysmart/README.md

 ### Examples
-This is an example running psutil and writing data to a file.
+This is an example running pysmart and writing data to a file.
 It is assumed that you are using the latest Snap binary and plugins.

 The example is run from a directory which includes snaptel, snapteld, along with the plugins and task file.